rhodb/rhodb.github.io/_projects/multi-view-transformer-encoder.markdown

     </div>
 </div>
 <div class="caption">
-    First image: the modifications we made to the existing framework.
-Second image: the Transformer encoder itself.
+    Left image: the modifications we made to the existing framework.
+Right image: the Transformer encoder itself.
 </div>